open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 the backend.

 Sampling may be implemented on different stages of a trace collection.
-OpenTelemetry API defines a `Sampler` interface that can be used at instrumentation points by libraries to check the `SamplingResult` early and optimize the amount of telemetry that needs to be collected.
+OpenTelemetry SDK defines a `Sampler` interface that can be used at instrumentation points by libraries to check the `SamplingResult` early and optimize the amount of telemetry that needs to be collected.